Best Things to Do In Kyoto with Toddlers and Kids

 In spring, the average temperature is around 10°C/50°F in March, 17°C/62°F in April, and 21°C/70°F in May.

-Kyoto with Babies, Toddlers, and Kids in Summer (June to August)
+Kyoto in Summer (June to August)

 The average temperature in summer is around 30ºC.
 But don’t let that fool you, Kyoto gets very hot during the summer, likely because it’s surrounded by mountains.
 I spent a summer studying at Kyoto University in July back in the day and I spent most of the time feeling sick from the heat and humidity.
 I could barely go out and sightsee.